Changlang, Aug 16: The 6th Governing Body Meeting of Rogi Kalyan Samiti (RKS) of

-Member Secretary, RKS, Dr. H. Tangjang presented a power-
+Member Secretary, RKS, Dr. H. Tangjang presented a power-point presentation of the

 The meeting adopted the resolutions unanimously.

 The meeting was attended by Parliamentary Secretary T. Taiju, P. Khimhun, former